 The Board and Continuum of Care membership jointly establish a Steering Committee responsible for formulating proposals and recommendations for the Governing Board.
-The Steering Committee:
+The Steering Committee: to, in collaborative consultation with the Lead Agency:

-- Moves the work of the CoC forward, and votes to bring key decisions to the Governing Board for discussion and action - Provides on-going, structured engagement with CoC Work Groups, key County Departments, and specific key stakeholder groups - Handles routine business, exercises oversight, and engages with designated entities as needed - Ensures inclusive process to develop and implement CoC strategies - Establishes Work Groups to fulfill strategic plan goals and other operational duties - Ensures Work Groups establish annual work plans and monitors implementation of those plans.
+- Moves the work of the CoC forward, and votes to bring key decisions recommendations to the Governing Board for discussion and action - Provides on-going, structured engagement with CoC Work Groups, key County Departments, and specific key stakeholder groups, including people with the lived experience of homelessness or housing instability; and ensure an inclusive process to develop and implement CoC strategies - Handles routine business, exercises oversight, and engages with designated entities as needed - Ensures inclusive process to develop and implement CoC strategies - Establishes Establish Work Groups as needed to fulfill strategic plan goals and other operational duties - E, ensures Work Groups establish annual work plans, and monitors implementation of those plans. - Ensure HUD requirements are met, including: